JavadHosseininia1403/Rapid-Hybrid-Learning-for-Visual-Inspection/README.md

    * Representation learning using Convolutional Auto-Encoder (CAE)
    * Demonstration and evaluation of representation learning using human vision and UMAP
    * Initial training of the random forest classifier
-   * Uncertainty sampling, and classifying samples (with no uncertainty in category) in data stream
+   * Uncertainty sampling and classifying samples (with no uncertainty in category) in the data stream
    * Performance evaluation

-We will discuss each step of RHL and present Python cods in detail in later sections
+We will discuss each step of RHL and present Python codes in detail in later sections

 # 2.1- Load and normalize data
- Some required packages will import using below cods;
+ Some required packages will import using below codes;

     from keras.models import Model
     import matplotlib.pyplot as plt